jekhokie/raspberry-noaa-v2/README.md

 ## Compatibility

+**NOTE: ONLY 32bit OS is supported : Recommended is 'Bullseye' Release.**

 The original raspberry-noaa was tested on Raspberry Pi 2 and up.
 However, while it's possible this compatibility has been maintained with raspberry-noaa-v2, this version was developed and tested on a Raspberry Pi 4 - it has not been exhaustively tested on other variants of Raspberry Pi (but if you get it working on a version, please do submit a PR and mention it so this document can be updated!).